-The best credit card company does not exist because all companies have specific advantages to one another.
+The best credit card company does not exist because all companies have specific advantages against one another.
 You know what they say, you can’t have it all.

-However, this list includes the top 5 credit card companies which we think provides the best value to consumers, specifically to those who are just getting into the points hacking game.
-We’ve considered several factors such as rewards program, interest rates, and sign-up bonuses.
+However, this list includes the top 5 credit card companies which we think provides the best value to consumers, specifically to those who are just getting into credit cards and award redemptions.

 1. JP Morgan Chase

 Chase takes 14.84% of the total credit card market share.
 If you ask any points hacking veteran, they would probably say that Chase is definitely among their top 5 credit card companies too because of its sign-up bonuses and perks.

 The company has a wide selection of cards, especially the co-branded ones with United, Marriott, and Southwest.
 With a growing number of cardholders, Chase even implemented the 5/24 rule which limits the amount of Chase cards that one person can have.